 What sounds like more fun: grinding your teeth as you circle through a packed parking lot trying to find a spot or spending the day at an indoor trampoline park with your kids?

-Family fun centers, or family entertainment centers, provide activities and play opportunities that will thrill your kids and give you a fun way to get some exercise.
-Depending on where you live, there is a variety of activities available – ninja training courses, indoor bounce houses and trampolines, bowling, indoor climbing and bouldering, indoor swings and ziplines, batting cages, and yes, traditional slides and playgrounds.
+Family fun centers, or family entertainment centers, provide activities and play opportunities to thrill your kids and give you a fun way to get some exercise.
+Depending on where you live, there are a variety of activities available — training courses, indoor bounce houses and trampolines, bowling, indoor climbing and bouldering, indoor swings and zip lines, batting cages, and yes, traditional slides and playgrounds.

 7. Clean Up the Environment With #OptOutside